 The best marathon runners in the world have suffered setbacks.

-Haile Gebressalassie ran 10 kilometers to and from school, for ten years yet how many people have failed to realize that crucial fact?
+Haile Gebressalassie ran 10 kilometers to and from school for ten years.

 The event is glorified while the process it took to reach it is forgotten.

 There has to be an immense dedication and motivation for marathon success or anything else for that matter.